 Intermediate Voltage Electron Microscopy (IVEM)-Tandem Facility

 The IVEM-Tandem Facility is a partner facility of the Nuclear Science User Facilities (NSUF) supported by the U.S. Department of Energy-Office of Nuclear Energy (DOE-NE) for in situ TEM studies of defect structures in materials under controlled ion irradiation and sample conditions.

 Intermediate Voltage Electron Microscopy (IVEM)-Tandem Facility at Argonne National Laboratory.
 User Chris Ulmer, graduate student from Penn State University, performs research at IVEM-Tandem. | Get photo

-The IVEM-Tandem facility is unique in the United States and is one of only five in the world.
-It is unique in its ability to image the changes in atomic structure and defect formation during irradiation at high magnification.
+The IVEM-Tandem facility is unique in its ability to image the changes in atomic structure and defect formation during irradiation at high magnification.
 The IVEM's important advantages include:

 - Real Time observation of defect formation and evolution during irradiation.